 Direct approaches were made to people sleeping rough or living in social housing communities.
-This extended the Vaccine Hub's reach to people not already linked to a service and presented an opportunity to allay concerns about the vaccine during one-on-one conversations, and '...for a lot of rough sleepers, that was a better engagement space...'
-(Stakeholder 11) than them attending the Ozanam Learning Centre.
+This extended the Vaccine Hub's reach to people not already linked to a service and presented an opportunity to allay concerns about the vaccine during one-on-one conversations.